 Townsend Dissertation Fellows will also be eligible to apply for the Professor Norman Jacobson Memorial Teaching Award, which supports innovative teaching efforts in the humanities and interpretive social sciences, and which provides the awardee with an additional stipend.
 Applications will be evaluated on the strength of the applicant’s teaching dossier and on the description of a teaching-related project to be carried out during the course of the academic year.

 Townsend Dissertation Fellowships are awarded to graduate students at UC Berkeley who have advanced to candidacy for the degree of Doctor of Philosophy (PhD) by the time of application, and whose dissertation projects involve humanistic material or problems that have a significant bearing on the humanities.
 Once selected, Dissertation Fellows are eligible to apply for the Jacobson Memorial Teaching Award.
+Fellows must be available to attend the weekly meetings in person.

-Townsend Dissertation Fellows receive a $30,000 stipend for the academic year.
+Townsend Dissertation Fellows receive a $34,000 stipend for the academic year.
 The Jacobson Memorial Teaching Award provides an additional $2,500 stipend to one Townsend Dissertation Fellow.
 The Townsend Center will also provide payment of in-state tuition.

 Townsend Dissertation Fellows may combine other fellowship awards, if also permitted by the terms of the other awards, up to the maximum amount set by the Graduate Division.
 Because the purpose of the Townsend Fellowship is to enable full-time research, Townsend Fellows are not eligible to hold teaching appointments in the academic year during which they hold the fellowship.